 - Fill out the MH-5112 form and file it with the two assessments at your local circuit court.

 - Google “circuit court” and your county to find contact information.

 - There must be a hearing within five working days after the petition is filed.

 - If the individual meets the criteria for civil commitment and the judge orders the person to be committed to a psychiatric hospital, admission is subject to suitable available accommodations.
 If accommodations are available, the person is then transported to a psychiatric hospital.

-While there are great drug and alcohol treatment centers across the state of Tennessee (especially rehabs in Murfreesboro, Nashville, Knoxville and Chattanooga), court orders are usually sent to psychiatric hospitals, not rehab facilities.
+While there are great drug and alcohol treatment centers across the state of Tennessee (especially rehabs in Murfreesboro, Nashville Recovery Center, rehab facilities in Chattanooga and Drug Recovery Knoxville), court orders are usually sent to psychiatric hospitals, not rehab facilities.